Ethics In The Marketplace

 Since the book was published, the author has received many postive comments from women who have read the book and have shared that it has helped them better understand the men in their lives.
 Some have also said that the chapter on healing father wounds has helped them on their own healing journey.

 Sometimes the simplest truths are the hardest to remember.
 Sometimes we forget that life is first of all about love, and that it begins with God’s love for us, not with our love for God.
 Yet, how easy it is to get caught up in ourselves and lose track of this truth.
-In this book, Father Oliva guides the reader on an enriching journey of remembrance and discovery.
-He encourages us to remember all the ways God has been present throughout our lives and to discover the love of God anew.
-Each chapter contains stories from men and women who reflect on various manifestations of God’s love.

 God’s love sets us free – free from anxiety and fear, free to become our true selves.
 In a warm, personal style, Father Max guides us on a journey that leads to deeper inner freedom.
 He blends the spiritualities of Ignatius of Loyola, John of the Cross, and Teresa of Avila with the wisdom of the East as he describes various forms of prayer: meditation on the scriptures, prayer using one’s imagination, centering prayer and quiet prayer.